 Does your Child Need Dental Services?
 Mile of Smiles Can Help!

 Miles of Smiles (MOS) mobile dental unit is scheduled to be in Holland throughout the school year.
 Our mobile dental unit provides free, preventive and restorative dental services for financially-qualifying children.
-Please read the 2017-2018 school year Parent Letter for more information.
+Please click here for more information.